 I have found that when clients and readers take selenium supplements, not only can it lead to them feeling better, but it can also lead to a reduction in anxiety, antibodies and other symptoms.

-Note that gluten and grain free diets are associated with deficiencies in selenium…. another reason to focus on a healthier diet that removes these common Hashimoto’s triggers!
+Note that gluten and grain free diets are associated with deficiencies in selenium… another reason to focus on a healthier diet and supplementation when needed to ensure you address these common Hashimoto’s deficiencies!

 You can read more about selenium here.